The Hatch Act prohibits most employees in the executive branch from engaging in political activity

 “The Office of Special Counsel issued Haley a warning letter noting that any future engagement in prohibited political activity will be considered ‘a willful and knowing violation of the law, which could result in further action,’” according to a press release from the Citizens for Responsibility and Ethics (CREW), which filed the original complaint.

-prohibits employees in the executive branch, except the President, vice president and some other high-level officials, from engaging in political activity.
+The Hatch Act prohibits employees in the executive branch, except the President, vice president and some other high-level officials, from engaging in political activity.

 A spokesperson for the OSC told CNN that they do not comment on the status of such investigations.